jocelynbachmann/NotesApp/README.md

 lacks some functionality.
 Though this project will cover only basic features, I would like to eventually build it into an application that functions more smoothly and offers more features than what I currently use.

+## User Stories

+- As a user, I want to be able to create a note and add text to it
+- As a user, I want to be able to bold, italicise, and higlight the text in a note
+- As a user, I want to be able to save multiple notes that display on a sidebar or are listed somewhere in a way that I can scroll through them
+- As a user, I want to be able to search for words or phrases across my notes